resbaz/spartan-hpc-docs/docs/faq.md

 For example when submitting a a job that requests `--gres=gpu` for 1 GPU or `--gres=gpu:2` for 2 GPUs per task then that can be satisfied by either type.
 But if a specific type (for example P100) is neededthen the submission will require `--gres=gpu:p100` and if 2 per task is desired then `--gres=gpu:p100:2` is required.

 CUDA 7, 7.5 and 8 are available, along with NVidia driver 367.48.

+_Note:_: As of February 2018, the GPGPU parition (utilising NVidia P100 GPUs), is still undergoing testing and is not yet available for general use.

 ## How do I submit a job?